VinchC/trashtolk/README.md

 # Objective

-Build a website inspired by https://trashtalk.co/ with comments explaining the code
+Build a website inspired by <a href="https://trashtalk.co/" target="_blank">TrashTalk</a> with comments explaining the code

 # Validation criteria